The Politics of Southern Food

 Yesterday, while working out on an elliptical trainer, which is boring enough to begin with, I got even more bored playing the choir to CNN’s preachers.
 Changing the channel to Fox would have been a sure path to a blood pressure spike and possible cardiac arrest.
 The History channel is anything but history.
 The networks were broadcasting their usual pap made even more insipid by holiday overload.
 The sports channels were wasting time on sports other than football.
 I sought refuge in a cooking show.

-I settled on a show about a restaurant chain located throughout the deep South that’s famous for preparing what Southerners call soul food and what I would call culinary suicide.
-Slavering over and waxing poetic about the signature dishes of this hallowed establishment, diners vouched for the authenticity of the cuisine.
+I settled on a show about a restaurant chain located throughout the deep South that’s famous for preparing what Southerners call call either “down home” or “soul food” depending on their complexions (practically speaking, there’s not a lot of difference) and what I’d call culinary suicide.
+Slavering over and waxing poetic about the signature dishes of this hallowed establishment, diners, both Black and White, vouched for the authenticity of the cuisine.
 “I love to come here.
 It’s just like what Mama made.”
-If you ask me, any mama who feeds her babies stuff like this deserves a visit from a child welfare agency.
+Makes me appreciate all that healthy green stuff my mama put on our dinner table.

 For those who crave instant arterial blockage and a five pound weight gain in thirty minutes or less, here is how to prepare their “Five and Dime,” aka “The Heart Attack,” a breakfast sandwich weighing in at close to 1400 calories.
 Just add the requisite bottomless sixteen ounce carbonated beverage (which all go by the name “coke” down here) and you have exceeded a whole day’s normal caloric allowance.